Unmoon/movienight/README.md

 * Python 3.7
 * [VLC](https://www.videolan.org/vlc/)

+PyQt 5.13.0 does not bundle correctly with PyInstaller, so PyQt requirement has been frozen <5.13.0.

 Virtual environment should be created before installing or bundling the application.
 ```shell script
 python -m venv venv